evolarjun/amr/docs/AMRFinder-database.md

 ## Availability

-The AMRFinder database is publicly available at https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinder/data.
+The AMRFinderPlus database is publicly available at https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinder/data.
 Files on the FTP site are in the structure:

          |- data
               |- latest